Neural Operators for Forward and Inverse Potential-Density Mappings in Classical Density Functional Theory: Data Preparation and ML Methods

 Figure \ref{fig:flowchart} illustrates the overall workflow for applying the operator learning methods in \acrshort{cDFT} calculations.
-Our goal is to develop a neural operator $\mathcal{G}_c$ that maps the one-body direct correlation function ${\corrf}(x)$ as a functional of the density profile $\rho(x)$.
-For a given external potential $V_{ext}(x)$, $\rho(x)$ can then be obtained by solving the \acrshort{EL} equation.
-To overcome the numerical difficulties, we may develop another operator $\mathcal{G}_{\rho}$ mapping $\rho(x)$ as a functional $V_{ext}(x)$.
-The performance of various neural operators for predicting ${\corrf}(x)$ and $\rho(x)$ can be measured in terms of the Mean Squared Error (MSE).
-Given absolute temperature $T$ and bulk chemical potential $\mu$, the excess Helmholtz energy ${\Fex}[\rho(x)]$ and other thermodynamic properties can be subsequently calculated through functional integration of ${\corrf}[x,\rho(x)]$.
+Our goal is to develop a neural operator $\glssymbol{Goperator}_C$ that maps the one-body direct correlation function \glssymbol{corrf} as a functional of the density profile \glssymbol{rho}.
+For a given external potential \glssymbol{Vext}, \glssymbol{rho} can then be obtained by solving the \acrshort{EL} equation.
+To overcome the numerical difficulties, we may develop another operator $\glssymbol{Goperator}_{\rho}$ mapping \glssymbol{rho} as a functional \glssymbol{Vext}.
+The performance of various neural operators for predicting ${\corrf}(x)$ and $\rho(x)$ can be measured in terms of the \acrfull{MSE}.
+Given absolute temperature $T$ and bulk chemical potential $\mu$, the excess Helmholtz energy $\glssymbol{Fex}[\rho(x)]$ and other thermodynamic properties can be subsequently calculated through functional integration of ${\corrf}[x,\rho(x)]$.